 The Agency proposes to treat residential buildings with one to four units differently than residential buildings with five units or more.
 For single-family homes, households must verify that they are low-income; for two- to four-unit residential buildings, at least two of the households must be verified as low-income.
-For five-unit and larger residential buildings, either at least 50% of the tenants must be verified as low-income, or the building must be demonstrated to meet the definition of "affordable housing" contained in the Illinois Affordable Housing Act.558 In addition to projects being eligible based on household income, projects developed on homes or buildings that qualify for US Department of Housing and Urban Development ("HUD") Project-Based Vouchers or Project-Based Rental Assistance (which are programs for housing units dedicated to low-income tenants) also qualify.
+For five-unit and larger residential buildings, either at least 50% of the tenants must be verified as low-income, or the building must be demonstrated to meet the definition of "affordable housing" contained in the Illinois Affordable Housing Act.546 In addition to projects being eligible based on household income, projects developed on homes or buildings that qualify for US Department of Housing and Urban Development ("HUD") Project-Based Vouchers or Project-Based Rental Assistance (which are programs for housing units dedicated to low-income tenants) also qualify.
 The income qualification levels required for participation in these programs is lower than income requirements for the Illinois Solar for All program.

-The project selection protocol559 developed by the Program Administrator scores projects in a manner that will help to ensure a diversity of projects between 1-4 unit buildings and larger buildings.
-To further ensure that diversity of projects, 25% of the program year budget will be reserved for 1-4 unit building projects for the first nine months of the program year.
-If at that time there are applications from five unit and larger buildings that have not been approved and there is remaining funding from the 1-4 unit building set-aside, the funds would be released for any 5+ unit building size projects.
-At the end of each program year, unused funds in this reserved sub-category will rollover to unreserved funds for the following program year of Distributed Generation sub-program, in accordance with the Commission's order in approving and modifying this Revised Plan.560
+The project selection protocol547 developed by the Program Administrator scores projects in a manner that will help to ensure a diversity of projects between 1-4 unit buildings and larger buildings.
+To further ensure that diversity of projects, 25% of the program year budget will be reserved for 1-4 unit building projects.
+At the end of each program year, unused funds in this reserved sub-category will rollover to unreserved funds for the following program year of Distributed Generation sub-program, in accordance with the Commission's order in approving and modifying this Revised Plan.548